daniilantonenko/shoffice/README.md

 ### Configuration
-Change the conf.json file according to your settings, below is an example with possible parameters.
+Create the conf.json file according to your settings, below is an example with possible parameters.

 #### Required:
 - "EmailServer": "smtp.example.com"